capitec/omni-router/README.md

 npm install @capitec/omni-router
 ```

-2️⃣ Specify a base href location in your `index.html` to use as root for page navigation.
+2️⃣ &nbsp; Specify a base href location in your `index.html` to use as root for page navigation.

 ```html
 <base href="/">